 Further, what about a private right of action against Drone operators who allow their drone to be used in ways that hurt people, including invasion of privacy.

 Funny aside: The other day in jury selection Peter Hunt, a lawyer in the firm, was talking about “risky” behavior and asking jurors if people who engage in risky behavior were 100% at risk or if there were factors that could alleviate their level of responsibility.
 One juror said the following: “So, like, if you are cliff diving, which is dangerous, you are going to have to live with the consequences if you mistime it.
 But if you are diving and a drone hits you in mid-air and then you get hurt, well then, that is a whole other story!”

-People have drones on the brain!
+People have droned on the brain!
 I can see a future niche market in drone liability.
 I can see a future market in drone lawsuits.
 I can see that Florida courts could get inundated by in Drone related lawsuits.
 This is especially true for the invasion of privacy markets.
-Regardless, this is the law in Florida right now and if a drone runs into you while you are cliff diving, race car diving or doing yoga, you are welcome to call our office for a free consultation!
+Regardless, this is the law in Florida right now and if a drone runs into you while you are cliff diving, race car driving or doing yoga, you are welcome to call our office for a free consultation!

-Enjoy and have a technology free day!
+Enjoy and have a technology-free day!